How do I become a PHSC major?

 What can I do with a public health science degree?

-There are variety of careers PHSC alumni can enter.
+There are a variety of careers PHSC alumni can enter.
 Many go on to pre-health schools or graduate school in public health, however, many students also enter directly into the workforce.
-With a degree in public health science graduates can work in a variety of industries including healthcare, education, non-profits and government.
+With a degree in public health science, graduates can work in a variety of industries including healthcare, education, non-profits and government.
 Please visit this page for more information.
 Profiles of some of our alumni can also be found here.
-And we always recommend you vist the SPH Career Center to discuss your options.
+And we always recommend you visit the SPH Career Center to discuss your options.

 How do I get advice on writing my resume and searching for jobs?